Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Production Model, Cost, and Profit

 Given realized renewable capacity factor $\eta_t$ and electricity LMP $\pi^{\mbox{ \sf LMP}}_t$, the {\em gross profit} of an RCHP under M2 in interval $t$ as a function of $\Pbf_t$ is

 where the first three terms on the right-hand side are revenues from selling produced hydrogen in the hydrogen market, exporting renewable energy to the energy market, and obtaining renewable production credits, respectively.
-The last two terms are the costs associated with consumable inputs and the import of certified renewables from the grid\footnote{The model is conservative in the sense that it does not consider the possibility of the RCHP retaining self-generated RECs to reduce REC purchases.}.
-We ignore the start-up and shut-down costs since the prosumer model of RCHP operates continuously.
+The last two terms are the costs associated with consumable inputs and the import of certified renewables from the grid.
+Note that this model is conservative in the sense that it does not consider the possibility of the RCHP retaining self-generated RECs to reduce REC purchases.